Reference for all built-in template language functions¶

 (see format_date() for details).
 If format_string

 is the empty string, returns the modtime as the floating point number of seconds since the epoch.
 See also the functions has_extra_files(), extra_file_names() and extra_file_size().
 The epoch is OS dependent.
-This function can be used only in the GUI.
+This function can be used only in the GUI and the content server.

 extra_file_names¶